 A Multi-Award Winning Practice

-2017 is proving to be a real landmark year for 387 Veterinary Centre.
+2017 was a real landmark year for 387 Veterinary Centre.
 The practice received six major national awards in the first four months of the year, the highlight being the annual Petplan Veterinary Awards held on the opening day of British Small Animal Veterinary Association (BSAVA) Congress in April.
 Considered to be the Oscars of the veterinary world, the 387 team were shortlisted as finalists for 3 of the 5 awards and were ecstatic to be announced as winners of all three at a prestigious gala evening.
 Petplan Head of Marketing Isabella von Mesterhazy said, “The annual Petplan Veterinary Awards allow us to honour the remarkable work carried out by some of the best and brightest veterinary professionals in the country.
 We’re delighted to be able to announce the deserving winners, and congratulate them on such a fantastic achievement.”
-See our finalists’ videos above.
+See our finalists’ videos and footage from the awards night itself above.
 For more information about all the winners and shortlisted finalists, visit Petplan’s website.

-Additional past achievements also include being ‘Highly Commended’ in the Veterinary Marketing Association Awards, and becoming winners of the first ever Heart of Pet Blood Bank Host Venue Award.
+Additional past achievements also include being recognised as Best Veterinary Team 2016 (UK) and an additional award for Excellence in Customer Service (UK) in Global Health and Pharma Magazine’s annual Animal Health Awards.
+The judges rewarded our innovative approach to delivering all-round excellence, our dedication to being at the forefront of change in small animal practice, our strategies for setting ourselves apart from the competition and how we support pet owners and pets.
+We’ve also been ‘Highly Commended’ in the Veterinary Marketing Association Awards, and were winners of the first ever Heart of Pet Blood Bank Host Venue Award.
 Pet Blood Bank UK is a charity which provides a national canine blood bank open to all UK veterinary practitioners.
 387 Vets has acted as a host venue for the Pet Blood Bank Team since 2012 as well as proactively promoting and recruiting canine blood donors for the charity.
 To find out more about Pet Blood Bank UK and whether your dog could be eligible to become a life-saver click here.

 Fair and competitive pricing